beeware/toga-chart/README.rst

 Documentation
 -------------

-Documentation for Toga Chart can be found on `Read The Docs`_.
+When completed, documentation for Toga Chart can be found on `Read The Docs`_.

 Community
 ---------